 Staff were aware of the importance of privacy and confidentiality.
 The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
-Staff told us that if a patient asked for more privacy they would take them into another room.
+Staff told us that if a patient asked for more privacy they would take them into another room and signs were available informing patients of this.
 The reception computer screens were not visible to patients and staff did not leave patients' personal information where other patients might see it.

 Staff password protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.